 …this isn’t something to leave for another day!

 You wouldn’t leave your house unlocked.
 You rarely leave your car unlocked.
-Why would you consider doing that for your bank account or email by relying solely on a password strength meter?
+Why would you consider doing that for your bank account or email by relying solely on a strength meter?